- Resources for New and Relocating Businesses

 What happens when I call the Hotline?

 You'll be connected to a CPS Hotline social worker who will ask questions to help us determine if the situation you're reporting requires further attention.
 The information will be passed to a Child Protective Service supervisor who determines if further attention is needed.
-If so, a CPS social worker will respond to the situation.
+If so, a CPS family services specialist will respond to the situation.

 Will the child be removed from the home?

 A child is removed from the home ONLY as a last resort.
 As defined in Virginia law, this would be when there is "imminent threat to the life or health of the child."
-In such cases, CPS social workers do not act alone.
+In such cases, CPS family services specialists do not act alone.
 They must have court approval to remove a child from a parent's custody.
 Usually, approval occurs before the child is removed, however, in extreme emergencies, the court may approve after the removal.

 What happens to a child when he or she is removed from the home?